Announcing Maximum Value Health Care for puppies and kittens!

 Vaccine Packages Including Spay & Neuter!
 Simple and up to a $600 Value!

-Puppies: Pay $400.00 (150.00 down then 41.67 monthly for 6 months) for 1st year health care - Includes: Spay or Neuter up to 8 months age, All Puppy / Juvenile Vaccinations* for Rabies, 5-Way (Distemper, Adenovirus, Parvo, Parainfluenza, Hepatitis) and Kennel Cough (Bordetella), Deworming, 2 fecal exams, 6 months of Revolution Flea and Heartworm Prevention, 1 wellness exam by a Veterinarian, 2 Sick patient exam (diarrhea, limping, vomiting, etc.).
+Puppies: Pay $350.00 for 1st year health care - Includes: Spay or Neuter up to 8 months age, All Puppy / Juvenile Vaccinations* for Rabies, 5-Way (Distemper, Adenovirus, Parvo, Parainfluenza, Hepatitis) and Kennel Cough (Bordetella), Deworming, 2 fecal exams, 6 months of Revolution Flea and Heartworm Prevention, 1 wellness exam by a Veterinarian, 2 Sick patient exam (diarrhea, limping, vomiting, etc.).
 Nail trims included for first year.

-Kittens: Pay $400.00 ($150.00 down then 41.67 monthly for 6 months) for 1st year health care - Includes: Spay or Neuter up to 8 months of age, All Kitten / Juvenile Vaccinations* for Rabies, 3-Way (Viral Rhinotracheitis, Calici, Panleukopenia), Deworming, Feline Leukemia/FIV Testing, 2 fecal exams, 6 months of Revolution Flea and Heartworm Prevention, and 1 wellness exam by a Veterinarian, 2 Sick patient exam (diarrhea, limping, vomiting, etc.).
+Kittens: Pay $350.00 for 1st year health care - Includes: Spay or Neuter up to 8 months of age, All Kitten / Juvenile Vaccinations* for Rabies, 3-Way (Viral Rhinotracheitis, Calici, Panleukopenia), Deworming, Feline Leukemia/FIV Testing, 2 fecal exams, 6 months of Revolution Flea and Heartworm Prevention, and 1 wellness exam by a Veterinarian, 2 Sick patient exam (diarrhea, limping, vomiting, etc.).
 Nail trims included for first year.

-*All vaccination must be delivered at Saturday Vaccine Clinic unless during the included wellness exam with a veterinarian.
+All vaccination must be delivered at Thursday or Saturday Vaccine Clinic unless during the included wellness exam with a veterinarian.

 *Spay/Neuter must be preformed prior to 8 months of age.